TimMensch/pf/README.md

 ```

 Delete a matching path component from the path.
 It's recommended that you first `search` using the same
-pattern before you use delete.
+pattern before you use delete. *All* paths that match the regular expression will be deleted from the
+path.

 ### Print the current path, one component per line, Linux host: